downiec/cog-react/README.md

 <br >

-# Developer Info:
+# Developer Initial Setup

-## Clone esgf-subscriptions repo and COG fork, they should be in the same directory
+### Clone esgf-subscriptions repo and COG fork, they should be in the same directory:

 `git clone https://github.com/downiec/COG`

 `git clone https://github.com/downiec/esgf-subscriptions.git`
-## Developing the npm package
+## Developing as NPM package

-After making changes you need:
+After making changes, build package using:
 ### `npm run build`

 Builds the app as an NPM package for publication using Rollup.js.<br>
 The package is then ready to be published or tested!

-## ESGF Cog Static App Intergation
+## Integrating with COG

-To install as an app within the COG installation, do the following:
+To install as an app within the COG repo, do the following:

 ```
 # Within esgf-subscriptions repo
 npm install
-npm run build-cog
+./COG_tasks.sh --build #May need sudo privileges
 ```

 You should now be able to run scripts as described below.